 In March 2020, the FASB issued ASU No. 2020-03, "Codification Improvements to Financial Instruments".
 The amendments in this Update are effective for all entities as of March 12, 2020 through December 31, 2022.
 The amendments related to Issue 1("Fair Value Option Disclosures"), Issue 2("Applicability of Portfolio Exception in Topic 820 to Nonfinancial Items"), Issue 4("Cross-Reference to Line of-Credit or Revolving-Debt Arrangements Guidance in Subtopic 470-50"), and Issue 5("Cross-Reference to Net Asset Value Practical Expedient in Subtopic 820-10") are conforming amendments.
 For public business entities, the amendments are effective upon issuance of this final Update.
 For all other entities, the amendments are effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years beginning after December 15, 2020.
 Early application is permitted.
 The amendment related to Issue 3("Disclosures for Depository and Lending Institutions") is a conforming amendment that affects the guidance in the amendments in Accounting Standards Update 2019-04, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments.
 That guidance relates to the amendments in 2016-01, Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
 The effective date of Update 2019-04 for the amendments to Update 2016-01 is for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 The amendments of Issues 6 ("Interaction of Topic 842 and Topic 326") clarify that the contractual term of a net investment in a lease determined in accordance with Topic 842 should be the contractual term used to measure expected credit losses under Topic 326.
 The amendments of Issues 6 clarify that when an entity regains control of financial assets sold, an allowance for credit losses should be recorded in accordance with Topic 326.
-For entities that have not yet adopted the amendments related to Update 2016-13, the effective dates and the transition requirements in Update 2016-13.
+For entities that have not yet adopted the amendments related to Update 2016-13, the effective dates and the transition requirements for amendments of Issue 6 and Issue 7 ("Interaction of Topic 326 and Subtopic 860-20") are the same as the effective date and transition requirements in Update 2016-13.
 For entities that have adopted the guidance in Update 2016-13, the amendments of Issue 6 and Issue 7 are effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-For those entities, the amendments should be applied on a modified-retrospective basis by means of a cumulative-effect adjustment to opening retained earnings in the statement of financial position as of the date that an entity adopted the amendments in Update 2016-13.
-The Group is currently assessing the impact of adopting this standard on its consolidated financial statements
+For those entities, the amendments should be applied on a modified-retrospective basis by means of a cumulative-effect adjustment to opening retained earnings in the statement of financial position as of the date that an entity ad